SergeMiletos/datatables_1c/README.md

-This is a simple example of Datatables JavaScript extension library.
+This is a simple example of DataTables JQuery plugin usage.

 Implemented with Python/Django framework.